pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class enumerate [COMMAND-OPTIONS] CLASSNAME

-      Enumerate classes from the WBEM Server.
+      Enumerate classes from the WBEM server.

-      Enumerates the classes (or classnames) from the WBEMServer starting either at the top of the class hierarchy or from  the position in the class hierarchy defined by `CLASSNAME` argument if provided.
+      Enumerates the classes (or classnames) from the WBEM server starting either at the top of the class hierarchy or from  the position in the class hierarchy defined by `CLASSNAME` argument if provided.

       The output format is defined by the output-format general option.